Boko Haram

 Of the 2.3 million people displaced by the conflict since May 2013, at least 250,000 left Nigeria and fled to Cameroon, Chad or Niger.
 Boko Haram killed over 6,600 people in 2014.
 The group has carried out massacres including the killing by fire of 59 schoolboys in February 2014 and mass abductions including the kidnapping of 276 schoolgirls in Chibok, Borno State, Nigeria, in April 2014.
-Corruption in the security services and human rights abuses committed by them have hampered efforts to counter the unrest.
+Corruption and human rights abuses in the security services have hampered efforts to counter the unrest.

 In mid-2014, the militants gained control of swaths of territory in and around their home state of Borno, estimated at 20000 sqmi in January 2015, but did not capture the state capital, Maiduguri, where the group was originally based.
 On 7 March 2015, Boko Haram's leader Abubakar Shekau pledged allegiance to the Islamic State of Iraq and the Levant.
-According to the BBC, due to internal disputes between the two groups, hundreds of terrorists left Boko Haram and formed their own organization, named "Islamic State's West Africa Province".
-In September 2015, the Director of Information at the Defence Headquarters of Nigeria announced that all Boko Haram camps had been destroyed but attacks from the group continue.
+According to the BBC, due to internal disputes between the two groups, hundreds of militants left Boko Haram and formed their own organisation, named "Islamic State's West Africa Province".
+In September 2015, the director of information at the Defence Headquarters of Nigeria announced that all Boko Haram camps had been destroyed but attacks from the group continue.
 In 2019, the president of Nigeria, Muhammadu Buhari, claimed that Boko Haram was "technically defeated".
 Shekau was killed and confirmed to be dead in May 2021.
+Despite this, Boko Haram experienced a subsequent revival under a new leader, Bakura Doro.

 Name

-The organization's name has always been Group of the People of Sunnah for Dawa and Jihad (جماعة أهل السنة للدعوة والجهاد).
+The organisation's name has always been Group of the People of Sunnah for Dawa and Jihad (جماعة أهل السنة للدعوة والجهاد).
 It was also known as the West African Province (Wilayat Garb Ifrqiya), and, after pledging allegiance to Islamic State in 2015, was briefly called Islamic State in West Africa (ISWA) or Islamic State's West African Province (ISWAP).
 The group fractured in 2016, however, and ISWAP and Boko Haram are now separate groups.

 The name Boko Haram is usually translated as "Western education is forbidden".
-"Haram" is from the Arabic حَرَام (ḥarām, "forbidden"; although the word ḥaram means sanctuary); and the Hausa word boko (the first vowel is long, the second pronounced in a low tone), meaning "fake", which is used to refer to secular Western education.
+"Haram" is from the Arabic حَرَام (ḥarām, "forbidden") and the Hausa word boko (the first vowel is long, the second pronounced in a low tone), meaning "fake", which is used to refer to secular Western education.
 In a 2009 statement they denounced that translation as the work of the "infidel media", claiming the true translation is "Western Civilization is forbidden", and that they are not "opposed to formal education coming from the West" but "believe in the supremacy of Islamic culture (not education)".
 Other translations in English include "Western influence is a sin", and "Westernization is sacrilege".
 Until the death of its founder Mohammed Yusuf, the group was also reportedly known as Yusifiyya.
-Northern Nigerians have commonly dismissed Western education as ilimin boko ("fake education") and secular schools as makaranta boko.
+Northern Nigerians have commonly dismissed Western education as ilimin boko ("fake education") and secular schools as makaranta boko ("fake school").